Have you been spending the last few hours online looking for a simple IPL hair removal solution but couldn’t find what you were looking for?

 Easy – it really could not be easier to use a Philips IPL hair remover.
 I found it really easy, and believe me if I find something simple to use so will you.
 I am a bit of a tech dunce, and have gadgets gathering dust in the wardrobe because I can’t work out how to us them.
 Philips has made its Lumea models super easy to use.

 Costs a fraction of what salon IPL costs – the biggest advantage of this device is the amount of money you will save.
 How much you have to pay for salon IPL hair removal varies, but according to the American Society of Plastic Surgeons, the average cost of salon laser hair removal treatment is $329.
-The machines in the Lumea range start at just $200.
-Meaning you have only got to use them on one area of your body for the machine to pay for itself.
+The machines in the Lumea range are inexpensive enough that it will probably pay for itself after only a couple of uses.

 Phillips is very clear about the fact that IPL devices cannot be used on areas of the body where there are tattoos, freckles, moles, skin infections and other issues.
 They also point out that this technology does not work on dark skin or fair/red hair, and state that people with certain conditions, for example epilepsy, cannot safely use IPL to control hair growth.

 You can actually remove a lot of hair in this time, but it is not like shaving.
 You have to realise that it will take several weeks of use before you achieve totally smooth results.
-Again, this is explained by Philips, but some clearly did not realise this when they bought the product, and some left negative reviews about the fact it takes time to get rid of all hair in an area.
+Some people may buy the product without realising this and are surpised once they try it out.

 However, as we said earlier, the reviews were overall very positive.
 Therefore, we can highly recommend that our readers consider the Lumea range as a way to remove and control hair growth.